thingsiplay/fpath/doc/fmt.md

 ## File type information

 The Linux command `file` is executed in a sub shell to retrieve information about the files on the file system.
-This command is only run once for all files in process, and therefore is as fast as it can get; but still considerably slower than other commands.
+This command collects the paths and runs a single process once with all files together in one go.
+Therefore this is as fast as it can get; but still considerably slower than other commands.

 NOTE: Known limitation with the `{center}`, `{right}`, `{left}` and `{fill}` commands, which do not affect these commands.
 That's because this `file`